hudsonfranca/E-Comerce-API-REST-/README.md

 ## Create a order

-    To create a new order you will need to add products to the cart and you will also need a token.
+    To create an order you will need to add products to the cart,create a form of payment and you will also need a token.  create a session or a new customer to get a token.

 ### Request